• Skip to primary navigation

 Muffin pan with a liners filled with chocolate muffin batter and chocolate chips.

-Muffin baking tips
+Banana Chocolate Muffin Recipe baking tips

 These banana almond flour muffins are first baked at 425 F for about 9 minutes.
 This high heat initially cooks the outside of the muffin and thus causes it to rise super well.
 Then lower the oven's temperature to 350 F for the remaining 12 - 15 minutes to allow the inside of the muffin to cook through.